Get an introduction to Intel® Clear Containers and how they're integrated with products from Intel's open source partners.

 So there's a lot of container specifications that are out there today.
 And we try to work both upstream and downstream.
 And so I'm going to talk through that.

-The Open Container Initiative-- OCI-- is one specification that's out there.
+The Open Container Initiative, OCI, is one specification that's out there.
 And we are compliant with that specification.
-We also are compliant with APPC, which is another specification in the container ecosystem.
+We also are compliant with [App Container] appc, which is another specification in the container ecosystem.

-We are compliant with CRI-- the Container Runtime Interface-- that Google and Red Hat started.
+We are compliant with CRI, the Container Runtime Interface, what Google* and Red Hat* started.
 And this is the primary interface to work with Kubernetes, which I talked about earlier.
 We have also added support for Intel Clear Containers in the container networking space.

 So there's two specifications that are out there today.
-There's CNI and CNN.
+There's [the Container Network Interface Specification] CNI and CNN.
 And we've added the ability to support lightweight virtual machines in those specifications.

 Intel Clear Containers is an open source project that Intel is a part of.
 And again, we want to work with our partners to offer go-to-market solutions.